President Phil Parke

 Since moving to Raymore in 2002, Leo has been active in the community.
 He was a member of the Raymore-Peculiar Board of Education for six years.
 He coached football with the Cass County Junior Athletic Association, was member of the Optimist Club, served Hope House and currently serves on the Raymore Planning and Zoning Board.
 Leo and his wife, Frenchette, live in Raymore.
 Their son, William, graduated from Raymore-Peculiar in 2015.

 Rich and his wife, Kara, have four boys.
-Kara is a former teacher of Raymore Elementary.
-They enjoy spending time with family, coaching the boys in numerous sports, and attending Sporting KC soccer games.
+Kara is a former teacher at Raymore Elementary.
+They enjoy spending time with family, coaching the boys in sports, and attending Sporting KC soccer games.

 She is a member of the PTAs at Raymore-Peculiar East Middle School and Raymore Elementary School, and has served in multiple board and volunteer positions.
 In fall 2014, she became Chairperson of the Caring About Nutrition (C.A.N.)
 Board of Directors through the Ray-Pec Foundation.
 Before moving to Raymore, Allison was on the Raytown School Board and served three years as the board president for Jackson County Girls on the Run.